zchee/neovim-wiki/FAQ.md

 ### Copying to X11 primary selection with the mouse doesn't work

-`clipboard=autoselect` is not implemented yet.
-As a workaround, use the mapping
+`clipboard=autoselect` is [not implemented yet](https://github.com/neovim/neovim/issues/2325).
+You may find this _partial_ workaround to be useful:

     vnoremap <LeftRelease> "*ygv

+Note that this is only a partial workaround.
+It [doesn't work](https://github.com/neovim/neovim/issues/7013) for double-click (word selection) nor triple-click (line selection).
+But it's better than nothing.

 ### My CTRL-H mapping doesn't work